knoxy1106/LIN3046/README.md

 In this project, lyrics is regarded as a poetry for they have qualities in common such as writing styles.
 Poetc devices are the teniquees applied in writing to to enchance the playfulness and aesthetic of a text.
 Although the purposes of using poetic devices in rap lyrics might vary, they doubtlessly improve music lovers' experiences when listening.

+The first type of catergory is TEXT.
+There are mutliple approach poet can use to enchance the text.
 Metaphor and simile are two similar poetic devices both make comparison.
 The difference between them is the directness.
-Simile refers to A is like B, whether Metaphor indicates A is B.
+Simile refers to A is like B, whether Metaphor indicates A is B. Secondly, allusion means to referecne an inforation absent in the content.
+Repetition, on the otherhand refers to the words or phrase repeated.

+The succeeding catergory is SOUND.
+Sound is a pratically important element in both sound and poetry.
+By repetition certain sounds, audience could receive a more enjoyable experience appreicating music.
+Assonance refers to the repetition of vowels sound.
+Alliteration means the repetition of inital consonant sounds.
+Likewise, cosonance also carries the meaning of consonant sounds repeition but at the middle or end of a word.

+The last catergory IMAGERY.
+Imgaery is a common poetic device in poetry.
+It creates vivid imagary for audience, as if inviting them to praticing in the scene.
+Visual imagery refers to describing a scene precisely, so audiences could feel relatable.
+Auditory imagery means to describe sounds in details to create vividness.

 ## Discussion